CleverCloud/documentation/content/doc/administrate/activity.md

 Follow your application activities and lifecycle from the **Activity** option in the application menu.
 Every time your application redeploys, a new block appears on the timeline.
 Re-deployment triggers can be either:

  - An action performed by you or by a member of your organization
- - An action performed by the monitoring
+ - An action performed by Clever Cloud

  ## Re-deployment triggered by you